SergeyKosovich/ITRex-project/README.md

 # ITRex-Project
 This project will be a single Express-based app that serves two separate, unrelated pieces of functionality

-How to run docker:
+How to run app in docker:
-docker build . -t node-app/node-web-app
-docker-compose up
+docker-compose up -d

-In docker compose.yml:
-MEMORY_TYPE=1 - memory
-MEMORY_TYPE=2 - redis
-MEMORY_TYPE=3 - postgres
+Doctor accounts:
+kyle_simpson@clinic.com password: git - therapist
+martin_fowler@clinic.com  password: martin_fowler - dentist
+linus_torvalds@clinic.com  password: linus_torvalds  - pediatrician

 How to run app:
+npm i
 npm start
-In config.js:
-StorageType = 1 - memory
-StorageType = 2 - redis
-StorageType = 3 - postgres

 How to test:
 npm test